 Alliance Members will use reasonable efforts available to effect reforms, including House Rules, uniform model rule development through the Association of Racing Commissioners International ("ARCI"), uniform model rule adoption at the state level and legislative advocacy.
 The Alliance will lead these advocacy efforts with the support and cooperation of its Members.
 Certain components of the reforms will be implemented once definitive conclusions are reached by the Alliance.
-Except as expressly provided for in this Code, all references to a specific ARCI model rule shall be deemed to include the specific ARCI model rule that existed as of January 1, 2010 and any subsequent modifications to that model rule that are consistent with this Code.
+Except as expressly provided for in this Code, all references to a specific ARCI model rule shall be deemed to include the specific ARCI model rule that existed as of January 1, 2012 and any subsequent modifications to that model rule that are consistent with this Code.

 Notwithstanding anything in this Code to the contrary, the inability of a Member to comply with any provision of this Code due to contrary legislative or regulatory enactment shall not be the basis for denial or revocation of accreditation so long as the Member petitions the legislative or regulatory authority and diligently seeks to amend the contrary provision to bring it into conformity with this Code.
+If, however, after a reasonable period of time, a Member's advocacy fails to achieve passage of the amendment necessary to bring the contrary legislative or regulatory enactment into conformity with the Code, such failure shall result in revocation of current accreditation, awarding of provisional accreditation or denial of future accreditation.